godotengine/godot-docs/tutorials/editor/project_manager.rst

 you created.

 To remove a tag from your project manager it must be removed from all the projects it's used by.
-Once that's done close the project manager, open it up again, and the tag should be gone.
+Once that's done close the project manager, open it up again, and the tag will be gone.